7 May 1777

 I believe I have omitted to thank you for your second letter, but be assured my Heart has a grateful sense of your attention to everything that concerns my peace.
 This is a very inconsistent Letter.
 I hope you are much happier than I, else your situation must be very painful….

-Text: Scott and Scott, A Family Biography, pp. 51-58; for an annotated text of this letter, see Timothy Whelan, ed., Nonconformist Women Writers, 1720-1840, vol. 4, pp. 267-72.
-Taylor writes on the letter: "Spoiled her breakfast, a charming letter.
+Text: Timothy Whelan, ed., Nonconformist Women Writers, 1720-1840, 8 vols.
+(London: Pickering & Chatto, 2011), vol. 4, pp. 267-72; also Scott and Scott, A Family Biography, pp. 51-58; John Taylor wrote on the letter: "Spoiled her breakfast, a charming letter.
 Account of her unhappy situation with her grandfather and brother.
 Alarmed at some wild expression in my letter in regard to religion.
 Greatly alarmed."